randax/kafka-streams-workshop/README.md

 ## Exercise 3

-The search app is now almost perfect, but there is one important thing missing that Cecilie has put a lot of work into when designing the index mapping; user recommendations!
+The search app is now almost perfect, but there is one important thing missing that Karina has put a lot of work into when designing the index mapping; user recommendations!

 So far, the only source of data has been the inventory database tables.
 In this exercise you will start to enrich books